ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

 page to report bugs and request new features.

 When possible, use the issue templates provided.
-If your issue does not fit into one of the template categories, you can click the link for opening a blank issue.
+If your issue does not fit into one of the templates, you can click the link for opening a blank issue.

 To reach the PyAnsys support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.